Orange Collective

 Why this is the right shape for the founder.
 Cua is, at its core, a virtualization and runtime company with an agent skin on top.
 The Apple Virtualization Framework work is hard — 97% native CPU on Apple Silicon is a real engineering achievement, not a flag.
 The OS-agent surface is even harder; the people qualified to ship both halves are measurably scarce.
 Francesco's background sits exactly at that intersection.[1]
 [3]

 Why velocity is a feature.
-17.8k GitHub stars from a launch that went viral on HN, with the OSS repo continuing to ship multi-OS support, MCP integration, hot-start cloud, and a benchmark suite — all inside a small team.
-The pace of shipping is the leading indicator that maps to what we've watched in every category-winning OSS infra company: Vercel, Supabase, Browserbase.
+17.9k GitHub stars from a launch that went viral on HN[25] — and the repo's second year shipped more than its first: Cua Driver (background computer-use on macOS and Windows), CuaBot, Windows and Android sandboxes in both cloud and local QEMU, BYOI images, and the Cua-Bench suite — all inside a small team.[1]
+[26] The pace of shipping is the leading indicator that maps to what we've watched in every category-winning OSS infra company: Vercel, Supabase, Browserbase.
 Cua's repo cadence is in that band.[1]

 The long arc.
 Cua becomes the operating system for AI agents on the desktop.
 Every agent run goes through one of its containers; every fleet of agents is orchestrated through its cloud; every benchmark in the category cites the runtime.
 The OSS core wins distribution; the managed cloud captures the workload; the long-term moat is the operational memory of how thousands of agents actually behave inside a sandbox.
 The container is the wedge.
 The fleet is the business.
 The data is the moat.